Cutting off Europe's gas would hit Russia's Gazprom hard

 Russia’s other big energy firm, oil company Rosneft, enjoys tens of billions of dollars in credit lines from China.
 But since Gazprom will not be supplying China with gas for years, Beijing has not been as generous towards it with financing.

-An initial plan under which Gazprom would get a $25 billion prepayment has yet to materialize.
+An initial plan under which Gazprom would get a $25 billion prepayment has yet to materialise.

 “It has been very quiet on the prepayment front,” one of the Gazprom sources said.
 “China will not lend anything cheap.”